SUMMARY STATUS: Planning

 SUMMARY STATUS: Operational, Planning Phase

 The Geismar ammonia plant started up in 1967 but was idled in 2003, due to the high cost of natural gas feedstock.
 PotashCorp restarted the plant in February 2013 at a cost of $260 million.
-Air permit documents from 2014 and 2015 reveal plans for significant future expansions.
-In September 2016, Agrium and PotashCorp announced a potential "merger of equals."
+Air permit documents reveal plans for significant future expansions.
+In January 2018, Nutrien was formed through a "merger of equals" between Agrium and PotashCorp that was originally announced in September 2016.

 SUMMARY STATUS: Planning phase